 Measure customer satisfaction with a Net Promoter Score survey.
 Learn how to calculate it, and get tips for creating an effective NPS survey.

-Net Promoter Score is a metric that measures customer satisfaction and loyalty with one central NPS question: "How likely are you to recommend our product/service to a friend or colleague?"
+The Net Promoter Score is a metric used to measure customer loyalty and satisfaction.
+It's based on one simple, powerful NPS question: "How likely are you to recommend our product/service to a friend or colleague?"

 Conducting NPS surveys will allow your business to better understand customers' feelings about your customer experience efforts.
 You can create an actionable plan to enhance your customer experiences by conducting follow-ups with less satisfied segments.